 Try not to give in.
 Be positive; setting consistent expectations and limits will help your child’s adjustment to separation.

 Even though it is often from a loving place, it maintains the cycle if we give to anxiety.

-Whether your child is fretful when parted from you, separation anxiety/ disorder is treatable.
-There are plenty of things you can do to make your child feel safer and ease separation anxiety.
+Whether your child is fretful when parted from you, separation anxiety/disorder is treatable.
+You can do plenty of things to make your child feel safer and ease separation anxiety.

 Remember: parenting is hard work, and you all deserve support.
 And when it all starts to feel impossible, ask for help.
 If you need help and support, contact me for a consultation or join my newsletter community.
 With Gratitude Catherine